kotagit75/bitclock/README.md

 ## :dart: Use case
 ### Digital Certificates
 With BitClock, you can not only create digital certificates but also prove their order.

-## :building_construction: How it works?
-1. A client creates a Proof request
-2. The request is broadcast to the network
-3. Nodes generate Stamps for the Proof
-4. Stamps are collected and aggregated
-5. Once a threshold is reached:
-6. The Proof is finalized
-7. It is broadcast to the network

 ## :clock4: Time sequence
 BitClock does not have a global clock.